 The student should present himself, with admission card, on Registration Day (Sept.
-15, 1925, for new students; Sept.
-18 and 19, 1925, for old students) at Room 109, Agricultural Building, for Registration.
-After registering, the student proceeds to the Secretary's office in the Library Building, where fees are paid (See Schedule of Fees on page 12).
-He then goes to his proper class adviser (See page 6) for assignment to classes.
+16, 1926, for new students; Sept.
+20, 1926, for old students) at Room 109, Agricultural Building, for Registration.
+After registering, the student proceeds to the Secretary's office in the Old Library Building, where fees are paid (See Schedule of Fees on page 11).
+He then goes to his proper class officer.
+(See page 6 for assignment to classes.)